 - Purge the history of all records.
 Permanently deletes all historical data from business entity records, hierarchies, and relationships.

-aSelect a business entity.
+aSelect a business entity or a code list.

 Note: You can't purge invalid relationships where one of the records in the relationship doesn't exist.